hectorpiteau/react-xgraph/README.md

 | text      | `?string (optional)`        | The text to display in the middle of the node.
 It is the primary text of the node.|
 | subtext   | `?string (optional)`        | The secondary text displayed under the node. |
 | textColor | `?string (optional)`        | The color of the texts.
 Hex format. |

-|
+### Adding types to your GNode's meta informations

-> If you want to type your meta informations, you can use `GXNode<T>` exported from `GNode.ts`, and replace T by an interface describing your meta informations.
+If you want to type your meta informations, you can use `GXNode<T>` exported from `GNode.ts`, and replace T by an interface describing your meta informations.
 It will improve the typing of your code.

  ## GEdge